CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - uri
-- documents: The Documents instance from where the PersistedDocument belong.
+- documents: The Documents instance to which the PersistedDocument belongs.

 ##### createFrom
 ```typescript